-All dogs should be out of your hands within the first 12-24 hours of arrival to the Lakefront.
-They go either to:
+All dogs should be out of Returned Dog hands within the first 12-24 hours of arrival to the Lakefront.
+After removal of their tracker units, a Returned Dog will go either to:

 - 1. Directly to their Local Contact person after arrival at the Lakefront - 2.
-Hiland Mountain (Eagle River) Correctional Center overnight and to their Local Contact person the next day - 3.
+NOT IN USE 2023 Hiland Mountain (Eagle River) Correctional Center overnight and to their Local Contact person the next day - 3.
 The Lakefront Returned Dog Medical Facility - 4.
 The veterinary facility indicated on their musher's Dog Care Agreement Form - 5.
-PET Emergency
+PET ER hospital